Sadhvi Ritambhara

 Sadhvi Ritambhara (born 31 December 1963) is a Hindu activist, public speaker and nationalist ideologue who is the founder-chairperson of Durga Vahini, the women's wing of the Vishva Hindu Parishad (VHP), established in 1991.
 She gained national prominence with VHP in the late 1980s through the Jan Jagran Abhiyan, and in the 1990s during the run up to the Babri Masjid demolition.
 Subsequently, she was falsely accused in the Liberhan Commission report, though later acquitted by the CBI court in 2020.

 In January 2025, Sadhvi Ritambhara was conferred with India's third-highest civilian award, the Padma Bhushan.

+Sadhvi Ritambhara and prime minister Narendra Modi on the occasion of Raksha Bandhan, 2014.

 Early life

 Sadhvi Ritambhara was born as Nisha in at Doraha town in Ludhiana district of Punjab.

 She got her diksha from Swami Paramanand, at the age of sixteen and having become his disciple, followed him to his ashram in Haridwar and then, in his tours across India, while being primarily trained in spirituality.

 She entered the Margdarshak Mandal as a member of the Vishva Hindu Parishad, the organisation primarily organised Shri Ram Janmbhoomi Mukti Andolan and related to Rashtriya Swayamsevak Sangh (RSS).